S3 Storage

 CHATTO_CORE_ASSETS_STORAGE_BACKEND=s3CHATTO_CORE_ASSETS_S3_ENDPOINT=your-account-id.r2.cloudflarestorage.comCHATTO_CORE_ASSETS_S3_BUCKET=chatto-assetsCHATTO_CORE_ASSETS_S3_ACCESS_KEY_ID=your-access-keyCHATTO_CORE_ASSETS_S3_SECRET_ACCESS_KEY=your-secret-keyCHATTO_CORE_ASSETS_S3_PATH_STYLE=trueCHATTO_CORE_ASSETS_STORAGE_BACKEND=s3CHATTO_CORE_ASSETS_S3_ENDPOINT=s3.eu-central-1.wasabisys.comCHATTO_CORE_ASSETS_S3_BUCKET=chatto-assetsCHATTO_CORE_ASSETS_S3_REGION=eu-central-1CHATTO_CORE_ASSETS_S3_ACCESS_KEY_ID=your-access-keyCHATTO_CORE_ASSETS_S3_SECRET_ACCESS_KEY=your-secret-keyCHATTO_CORE_ASSETS_S3_PATH_STYLE=trueCHATTO_CORE_ASSETS_STORAGE_BACKEND=s3CHATTO_CORE_ASSETS_S3_ENDPOINT=s3.us-west-004.backblazeb2.comCHATTO_CORE_ASSETS_S3_BUCKET=chatto-assetsCHATTO_CORE_ASSETS_S3_REGION=us-west-004CHATTO_CORE_ASSETS_S3_ACCESS_KEY_ID=your-access-keyCHATTO_CORE_ASSETS_S3_SECRET_ACCESS_KEY=your-secret-keyCHATTO_CORE_ASSETS_S3_PATH_STYLE=trueSwitching Storage Backends

 Section titled “Switching Storage Backends”You can switch from S3 back to NATS at any time — just change storage_backend back to nats.
-Existing S3 files remain accessible because Chatto checks both backends when serving attachments.
+Existing S3 files remain accessible because each asset records its storage backend.
 New uploads will go to NATS.

 When to Use S3